Western Animation / Super Mario Bros.

 - This scene features Luigi in Mario's cap and Mario calling Luigi "Mario" in Luigi's voice.
 In the exact same shot!

-- The intro meanwhile has some very good animation that one can think it wasn't for the show.
+- The intro meanwhile has some very good animation, so much so that one could think it was for a different show.

 - Once per Episode: In each series, the Mario Bros. and Koopa (with the Koopa Kids in the latter two) fight to the beat of a musical montage.
 Each episode of Super Show, along with a few SMB3 episodes, has a pop music song covered by the cast.
 The rest of the SMB3 episodes and the entire SMW series have songs specifically written for the shows.